-THE PRAXIS AWARDSince 1981, the Washington Association of Professional Anthropologists (WAPA) biennial Praxis Award has recognized outstanding achievement in translating anthropological knowledge into action as reflected in a single project or specific, long-term endeavor.
+Since 1981, the Washington Association of Professional Anthropologists (WAPA) biennial Praxis Award has recognized outstanding achievement in translating anthropological knowledge into action as reflected in a single project or specific endeavor.
 Ideal candidates are anthropologists who can demonstrate the value of anthropological knowledge, theory and methods to solve problems in government and industry (including both profit and non-profit sectors).
-This is not a career or lifetime achievement award, but one that recognizes the value of applying anthropology to specific problems.

 Award recipients receive a $1000 stipend, and are recognized after the Business Meeting of the National Association for the Practice of Anthropology (NAPA) held during the annual American Anthropological Association (AAA) meeting.

-Application information is available under the "Guidelines” link in this section.
-Nominations must include a cover page and a 5 to 10-page descriptive essay.
+Application information is available under the Guidelines link in this section.
+The submission of a 2-pp pre-entry form is strongly encouraged.
+Full nominations must include a cover page and a 5 to 10-page descriptive essay.
 Entries will be strengthened by supporting letters, public testimonials and media releases from project clients and beneficiaries (not colleagues).